 Doing business in Canada gives your company access to one of the highest skilled workforces and talent pipelines in the world.
 While COVID-19 has presented new challenges in growing your team, the Government of Canada has several programs that can help.
 Mitacs works with companies to find the right people and solve innovation challenges.
-If your organization is looking to hire students, the government recently announced changes to the Canada Summer Jobs Program, allowing companies to access an increased wage subsidy, extend the period of employment, and hire staff on a part-time basis.

 Are COVID-19 response measures and guidelines for operating businesses the same across Canada?